Tornado Recovery in Forest Park

-Forest Park experienced severe damage from the tornadoes that devastated our region on Friday, May 16.
-Large, fallen trees and debris obstruct many pathways and some of our favorite places.
-Repairing the damage and making Forest Park safe again will require a massive, expensive effort.
+Forest Park experienced severe damage from tornadoes that devastated our region on Friday, May 16.
+The storm damaged over 4,000 trees and some of our favorite places.
+Repairing and making the Park safe again will require a massive, expensive effort.

 Repairing: You can support repairs and Forest Park’s recovery by becoming a member or making a one-time donation.